MicrosoftDocs/windows-powershell-docs/docset/windows/updateservices/Add-WsusDynamicCategory.md

 This cmdlet is used to add Dynamic Categories to WSUS, based on the type of requirement (computer model, device or application).
 The definition of Dynamic Categories in a WSUS implementation helps to categorize the applying of updates to the different categories available.

 In some cases, you need advanced automation when using Dynamic Categories.
 If you want to download a specific device driver for a specific group of computers in the physical network, for example, advanced automation is required to use Dynamic Categories.
-In this case, the use of [System Center Configurations Manager](https://www.microsoft.com/en-us/cloud-platform/system-center-configuration-manager) is needed to configure the [Software Update Point](https://docs.microsoft.com/en-us/sccm/sum/get-started/install-a-software-update-point) feature.
+In this case, the use of [Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/) is needed to [install and configure a software update point](https://docs.microsoft.com/configmgr/sum/get-started/install-a-software-update-point) feature.

 ## EXAMPLES